Vallereya/dragonstone/docs/README.md

 ## Welcome to The Dragonstone Language.

 Dragonstone is a language meant to provide programmers with happiness and choice.
-These materials help humans understand the language and its ecosystem.
+These materials will help you understand the language and its features.

 ## Table of Contents